 The Museum of Native American Artifacts features artifacts from the private collection of founder David Bogle along with 47 items from the former University of Arkansas Museum.
 Nine rare pots in the shapes of a head or body are among the pieces on display.
 The 5,000-square-foot space is west of the downtown.

-Mountain bikers are drawn to the 20-plus-mile Slaughter Pen Mountain Bike Trail containing more than 20 miles of the finest single track designed by two of the premier trail builders in the country: IMBA and Progressive Trail Design.
-The best-in-class free ride park and 16 skinny Northshore log rides make for an ultimate bike vacation.
+Mountain bikers are drawn to the 20-plus-mile Slaughter Pen Mountain Bike Trail containing more than 20 miles of the finest single track designed and built by two of the premier trail builders in the country: IMBA and Progressive Trail Design.
+The best-in-class free ride park and 16 skinny Northshore log rides make for one of the best mountain bike destinations around and the ultimate bike vacation.
+View a Bentonville, Arkansas bike map and find more information at Bike Bentonville.

 Bentonville is situated in the Ozark Mountain region near lakes, state parks, and numerous outdoor opportunities.
 Water sports and camping are popular at nearby Beaver Lake.
 There's a combination of five more public and private golf courses in Benton County.